- How to Write an Argumentative Essay Worth an A+ Grade

 - 2. How does a narrative essay differ from an argumentative essay?

-It isn't as easy as ABC to write a reflection paper and write an argumentative essay if you don’t know how to write it.
+It isn't as easy as ABC to write an argumentative essay if you don’t know how to write it.
 Such a paper's critical elements are a balanced evaluation of the problem, robust evidence gathered from credible sources, and a persuasive tone.
 Doing all the stuff can be pretty time-consuming.
 However, if you follow the bits of advice provided in this article, you will do it much faster and effectively.

 What Is an Argumentative Essay?